-Apple Self Service Repair Program: Everything you need to know
+Apple Self Service Repair Program: Everything you need to know [Update: now in Europe too]

 Once you've added the repair part to your cart, you will need to add the special toolkit to the cart.
 This toolkit contains all the parts need to perform self-repair on your iPhone.
 More information about this toolkit can be read down below.
 Once you've added the part and the toolkit to the cart, enter shipping details and place the order as you normally would on an online shopping website.

-How does the Apple Self Repair kit look like?
+How does the Apple Self Service Repair kit look like?

 To perform the repair yourself, a special toolkit is required.
 This kit will contain all the tools needed to repair your eligible Apple device.
-For the customers who do not want to purchase a toolkit for a single repair, Apple will be offering tool rental kits for $49.
-After you receive the toolkit, you will be allowed to keep it for seven days after which you will have to hand it back to Apple.
+For customers who do not want to purchase a toolkit for a single repair, Apple will be offering tool rental kits for $49.
+After you receive the toolkit, you will be allowed to keep it for seven days, after which you will have to hand it back to Apple.
 "The weeklong rental kits will ship to customers for free," says Apple.

 For those wondering what these toolkits look like, they're massive.
 Apple says that the rental kits for iPhone 12 and iPhone 13 include two cases, one weighing 43 pounds and the other weighing 36 pounds.
-When stacked on top of each other, the cases measure 20-inch in width and 47-inch in height.
+When stacked on top of each other, the cases measure 20 inches in width and 47 inches in height.
 There are wheels on the bottom of both cases for easy transportation.
 For iPhone SE (2022), Apple will ship only one toolkit with parts designed specifically for the smaller iPhone model.

-How to download the repair manual for your iPhone
+How to download the Self Service Repair manual for your iPhone or MacBook

-To ensure you repair your device in a correct manner, you will need to take the help of the manual that Apple provides.
+To ensure you repair your device in the correct manner, you will need to take the help of the manual that Apple provides.
 These repair manuals contain every bit of information about self-repairs, including the details on how to set up for a repair, the steps required to perform a repair, and what you should do if something goes wrong.
-You can use the links given below to download the self-repair manual for your specific iPhone model:
+You can use the links given below to download the self-repair manual for your specific device:

 - iPhone 12 mini

-Note: Updated (December 6, 2022; 6:30 AM ET): The Self Service Repair program is now available in Europe as well.
-The article has been updated to reflect the new information, including newly supported devices and regions.